 Having a staging environment is as easy as creating a new branch with the name "staging"

-Same as for the staging branch above, every branch that you create is per default an isolated environment.
-So just create your branch, and push your changes, a new isolated environment is live in a couple of seconds.
+Same as for the staging branch above, every branch you create is an isolated environment by default.
+So create your branch, and push your changes; a new isolated environment is live in a couple of seconds.

 Database natively supported

 Do you need a database?
 We support the most popular SQL (PostgreSQL, MySQL) and NoSQL (MongoDB, Elasticsearch, Redis, Memcached, Cassandra) databases.
-Thanks to AWS managed services for the reliability and the performances.
+Thanks to AWS managed services for the reliability and the performance.